pepijndevos/pepijndevos.github.com/_posts/2013-07-20-trc-opensourced.markdown

     lein pallet up --service vbox --roles dev

-Of course you can also just [let me run it for you](http://teamrelaychat.nl).
+Of course you can also just [let me deploy it for you](http://teamrelaychat.nl) or hire me to deploy other things.